GDevelopApp/GDevelop-tutorials/docs/inAppTutorial/README.md

 Have a look at the [documentation](./REFERENCE.md) to learn how to build your JSON.

+> Note: At the moment, there isn't a no-code approach to building/modifying an in-app tutorial.
+You should have GDevelop running and inspect its HTML to be able to specify the CSS selectors to use.
+If there are missing HTML tag ids, please tell us or open a PR on [GDevelop main repository](https://github.com/4ian/GDevelop).

 ## Add a New Language to an In-App Tutorial

 > Make sure you're comfortable with editing [JSON files](https://docs.fileformat.com/web/json/).